I-3-8-10.Notice to Claimant When Granting Request for Review

 If the claimant agrees with the proposed action, the AC may proceed with the final action.

 If the claimant disagrees with the proposed action but does not request a hearing (when applicable) or the AC did not offer an opportunity for a hearing, after considering the reasons for the claimant's disagreement, the AC may proceed with its action and address the claimant's reasons for disagreement in its final action.

-If the claimant disagrees with the proposed action and requests a hearing when offered, the AC may issue a decision on any issue it can resolve favorably on the claimant's behalf without a hearing and remand any issue that cannot be resolved favorably without a hearing.
+If the claimant disagrees with the proposed action and requests a hearing when offered, the AC may issue a decision on any issue it can resolve favorably on the claimant's behalf without a hearing and remand for any issue that cannot be resolved favorably without a hearing.

-In all cases, to prepare the case for release to the AC, the analyst must:
+In all cases, to prepare the final AC action for release, the analyst must:

 Draft the analysis in the Appeals Review Processing System (ARPS) and complete all other necessary ARPS entries;

 Prepare the final action document using the appropriate Document Generation System template;

 Send the recommendation and the final action document to the AC for consideration.